GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ## Deploy application on GKE cluster

-In this section, you create a GKE cluster with the Istio on GKE add-on and Stackdriver, and you deploy the sample application on the cluster.
+In this section, you create a GKE cluster with the Istio on GKE add-on and Cloud Monitoring, and you deploy the sample application on the cluster.

 1. In Cloud Shell, set the environment variables to be used for cluster creation: